netdata/netdata/docs/observability-centralization-points/logs-centralization-points-with-systemd-journald/passive-journal-centralization-with-encryption-using-self-signed-certificates.md

    So, **the server will accept logs from any client having a valid certificate**.
 2. The client (`systemd-journal-upload`) validates that the receiver (`systemd-journal-remote`) uses a trusted certificate (like the server does) and it also checks that the hostname or IP of the URL specified to its configuration, matches one of the names or IPs of the server it gets connected to.
 So, **the client does a validation that it connected to the right server**, using the URL hostname against the names and IPs of the server on its certificate.

-This means, that if both certificates are issued by the same certificate authority, only the client can potentially reject the server.
+This means that if both certificates are issued by the same certificate authority, only the client can potentially reject the server.

 ## Self-signed certificates